ChristinaWYT/physical_design/README.md

 physical_design
 ===============

-physical design evaluation of hbase
+In this project, we plan to evaluate the physical design of HBase.
+In particular, we want to evaluate different encoding, compression, and bloom filters.